XDR security

 andauth-password-file

-parameter, see Authorized user and password file. - If you are using LDAP authentication, the
+parameter, see Authorized user and password file. - If you are using LDAP authentication,

 auth-mode

-parameter must be set toexternal
+must be set toexternal

 .

-Example dc sub-stanza for LDAP with auth-mode external
+DC sub-stanza for LDAP with auth-mode external

-Securing with TLSโ
+Securing with TLS

 Consider implementing TLS among the cluster nodes.
 For details, see TLS Configuration.